Massimo family

-The princely House of Massimo is one of the great aristocratic families of Rome, renowned for its influence on the politics, the church and the artistic heritage of the city.
+The House of Massimo is one of the great aristocratic families of Rome, renowned for its influence on the politics, the church and the artistic heritage of the city.

 Legendary origins

 The Massimo family is sometimes referred to as one of the oldest noble families in Europe.
-According to the Augustine historian Onofrio Panvinio (1529-1568) in his work "De gente Maxima" of 1556, the family descends in the male line from the ancient Gens Fabia or "Maximi" of republican Rome and from Quintus Fabius Maximus Verrucosus (c.
+According to the Augustinian historian Onofrio Panvinio (1529-1568) in his work "De gente Maxima" of 1556, the family descends in the male line from the "Maximi" branch of the ancient Gens Fabia of republican Rome and from Quintus Fabius Maximus Verrucosus (c.
 275 BC – 203 BC), called Cunctator ("the Delayer").
-When asked by Napoleon (with whom he was negotiating the Treaty of Tolentino) whether the family descended from Fabius Maximus, the then Prince Massimo famously replied: «Je ne saurais en effet le prouver, c’est un bruit qui ne court que depuis douze cents ans dans notre famille» ("I can not actually prove it, it's a rumour that only runs for twelve hundred years in our family").
+When asked by Napoleon (with whom he was negotiating the Treaty of Tolentino) whether the family descended from Fabius Maximus, the then-Prince Massimo famously replied: "Je ne saurais en effet le prouver, c'est un bruit qui ne court que depuis douze cents ans dans notre famille" ("I cannot actually prove it, it's a rumour that's only been running for twelve hundred years in our family").

-The Massimo family is also said to have provided two popes to the Catholic Church, both saints - Pope Anastasius I (reigned 399-401), who denounced the Origenist heresy, and Pope Paschal I from the Massimi branch of the family (reigned 817-824), who resisted the Frankish Kings and was involved in one of the earliest attempts to Christianise Scandinavia.
+The Massimo / Massimi family is also said to have provided two popes to the Catholic Church, both saints: Pope Anastasius I (reigned 399–401), who denounced the Origenist heresy, and Pope Paschal I from the Massimi branch of the family (reigned 817–824), who resisted the Frankish Kings and was involved in one of the earliest attempts to Christianise Scandinavia.

+The occasional attribution of the canonized Popes Anastasius I and Paschal I to the noble Massimo family, and of that family’s descent from ancient Roman senators, is generally regarded as legendary.
+Nevertheless, genealogical traditions hold that Pope Paschal I was a direct descendant of the Massimi family.
+These same traditions link his ancestry to the later Massimi lineage, from which Cardinal Camillo Massimi (1620–1677) also descended, a 17th-century Italian cardinal celebrated for his humanist scholarship, art patronage, and distinguished collection.

 History

 The current family's better documented history traces back to a Massimo who flourished c.
-950 AD, and is identified in the person of Leo de Maximis by 1012.
+950 AD, and is identified in the person of Leo de Maximis by 1012 (The Surname Massimi derives from de Maximis).
 Thereafter the family grew in influence among the Roman barons, and played a considerable part in the history of the city in the Middle Ages, producing numerous cardinals, ambassadors, and civil and military leaders.

 Massimo Massimi (died 1465) served as Rome's chief conservator, a post held by several subsequent members of the family.
 Luca Massimo (died 1550) was granted the title "Baron of Pisterzo" in 1544 and Fabrizio Camillo Massimo of the Arsoli branch of the family became "Marquis of Roccasecca" in 1686.